4b6b81f756077a59602d9f7160652006/agent/README.md

 track what every other node knows about, not just ourselves.
 The _Matrix Clock_ establishes a lower bounds on what each node knows about, allowing us to trim the log to only contain relevant messages.

+### future

+The current implementation is pretty naive (and subsequently not the fastest), and there are a number of interesting optimisations that could be pursued in the quest for the _largest score_, and for stabilising the drop off the current implementation has as you add nodes.

+Of particular note is the log structure maintained by each node.
+At the moment a complete log is kept for each node.
+This keeps it simple, but the _Matrix Clock_ provides enough information that it would be possible to incrementally calculate the final result and discard no longer required events.

+Another big improvement that could be made is just being less chatty, the approach at the moment is to be broadcast every send/replication, every loop.
+A non-trivial amount of overhead could be avoided just by being smarter with broadcasts, for example picking a replica-set from a sub-set of peers, rather than replicating to every know, the size of the replica-set could trade off resilience/recovery vs overheads.
+I have left the naive approach as is for the submission to keep in the spirit of _repeatedly sends message_.

+There are also a few constant factors that could also be improved.
+For the purpose of this exercise I decided to spend my time verifying the correctness of the replication rather that worrying about these.
+A profile will show up a couple of critical areas:

+ - The implementation of the Vector & Matrix clocks are just a `Data.Map.Strict`.
+It gets a heavy work-out with horizon checks performed for every replication message, and some benefit could be had from spending some time optimising these data types.

+ - The delta log calculation.
+Partly because of the previously mention clocks, but also because of the naive vector recreation.